solarsailer/matthieuoger.com/content/posts/2020-04-27-systemic-actions-automation.md

 That's also a reason why I love checklists so much. **Checklists are the manual version of automation**: you write it, you duplicate it, you cross it, and you forget it.

-Checklists are _also cheap and easy-to-write documentation_ — for you, your family, your friends, your coworkers.
+Checklists are _also cheap and easy-to-write documentation_ — for you, your family, your friends, your coworkers.[^3]

-You go on a trip?
-Write your packing checklist.
-Quickly scan it before leaving a place — you won't lose anything.

 ---

-I would dare to go further.

 In computing (and life in general), there are a few principles that I consider extremely important:

 - **Repeatability**: repeat a task in a predictable manner and efficiently without dreading it;
 - **Robustness**: ensure you are doing the right steps and actions all the time, consistently;
-- **Shareability**: share information painlessly with other people, and more importantly, your future-self;[^3]
+- **Shareability**: share information painlessly with other people, and more importantly, your future-self;[^4]
 - **Mastery**: learn your tools, the shortcuts, and the customization points.
 Dive in the menus, try everything.
-This is physical automation: you train your body to repeat stuffs quickly without thinking about it.[^4] You save time, you reduce mistakes, you get better;
+This is physical automation: you train your body to repeat stuffs quickly without thinking about it.[^5] You save time, you reduce mistakes, you get better;
 - **Documentability**: enrich your knowledge base constantly - that is vitally important.
-Document what you do and why.[^5] Take notes, create a task in your todo apps to not forget something important.
-Offload your mind and find any information in no time.[^6]
+Document what you do and why.[^6] Take notes, create a task in your todo apps to not forget something important.
+Offload your mind and find any information in no time.[^7]

 That's automation, although at a bigger scope than just plain computer automation and scripting.
-That's why I like to be organized and to create systems[^7] in my life[^8] (and not only on my computers).
+That's why I like to be organized and to create systems[^8] in my life[^9] (and not only on my computers).
 It's a way for me to be consistent, coherent, efficient and meticulous.
 To care about what I do without putting more charge on me.

 _And to be able to **lose my time** on the areas where it provides me joy._